Ribble Valley Borough Council - Home page

 Work Starts on £2.3million Clitheroe Castle Investment Scheme

-Scaffolding is currently being erected around the keep in preparation for the restoration work, which will include fixing crumbling stonework, fitting new flashing to prevent water damage and thinning surrounding overgrown foliage
+Scaffolding is currently being erected around the keep in preparation for the restoration work, which will include fixing crumbling stonework, fitting new flashing to prevent water damage and thinning surrounding overgrown foliage.

 Clitheroe Castle Investment Scheme